Interpretable bilinear attention network with domain adaptation improves drug-target prediction: Results

 Figure \ref{fig:human} shows the in-domain results on the Human dataset.
 Under the random split, the deep learning-based models all achieve similar and promising performance (AUROC $>$ 0.98).
 However, Chen et al. (2020) \cite{Chen2020TransformerCPIIC} pointed out that the Human dataset had some hidden ligand bias, resulting in the correct predictions being made only based on the drug features rather than interaction patterns.
 The high accuracy could be due to bias and overfitting, not indicating a model's real-world performance on prospective prediction.
-Therefore, we further use a cold pair split strategy to evaluate models.
+Therefore, we further use a cold pair split strategy to evaluate models to mitigate the overoptimism of performance estimation under random split due to the data bias.
+This cold pair split strategy guarantees that all test drugs and proteins are not observed during training so that prediction on test data cannot rely only on the features of known drugs or proteins.
 We randomly assign 5\% and 10\% DTI pairs into the validation and test sets respectively, and remove all their associated drugs and proteins from the training set.
-This cold pair split strategy can guarantee that all test drugs and proteins are not observed during training, so that biased patterns only based on the known drug or protein features cannot predict correctly on the test data.
-In addition, we still regard the cold pair split strategy as an in-domain evaluation since it still does not consider the domain shift between drugs or proteins.
 Figure \ref{fig:human} indicates that all models have a significant performance drop from random split to cold pair split, especially for SVM and RF.
 However, we can see that DrugBAN still achieves the best performance against other state-of-the-art deep learning baselines.